-In October 2018, the Company a entered into an office lease in Alpharetta, Ga. for approximately \$3,800 per month through March 31, 2020 or through the termination of the master lease.
+In October 2018, the Company a entered into an office lease in Alpharetta, Georgia, for approximately \$3,800 per month through June 30, 2020 or through the termination of the master lease.

-The Company lease an office location and warehouse in Bogota, Colombia.
+The Company leases an office location in Bogota, Colombia.
 In April 2017, MultiPay S.A.S. entered an office lease beginning April 22, 2017 for two years.
 The new lease cost is approximately \$8,500 per month with an inflation adjustment after one year.
 The lease is automatically extended for one additional year unless written notice to the contrary is provided at least six months in advance.
 Furthermore, the Company leases an apartment at approximately \$2,000 a month for one of the management team.